 You may also want to set expectations for what students can do after they have purchased a pass.
 These questions can guide your planning:

 - Can students hang their pass on the board immediately?

 - Can students use multiple passes on the same day?

 - Are students allowed to trade passes with peers?

 - Are students allowed to return passes for a refund?

 - Can students sell their passes to their peers?

 In my third grade class, I only allow students to hang passes on the board for the first 15 minutes of the day while we are doing morning work.
 They are allowed to use as many passes within one day as they’d like.
 They are not allowed to trade passes with peers, sell their passes to peers, or return their passes for a refund.
 I find these expectations create a smooth-running system and eliminate classroom economy disagreements.

-If you are looking to implement a classroom economy system that is efficient, requires little maintenance, boosts student responsibility, and gives students practice with money management, simply implement the steps above.
+If you are looking to implement a classroom economy system that is efficient, requires little maintenance, boosts student responsibility, and gives students practice with money management, I highly recommend implemented the steps above.
 Your students will love being involved in this meaningful experience.
-Parents will appreciate the real-world skills students gain from your mini economy.
-You will have a few extra minutes to plan meaningful instruction in your smooth-running, tidy classroom.
+Parents will appreciate the real-world skills students gain from your mini economy, and you will have a few extra minutes to plan meaningful instruction in your smooth-running, tidy classroom.